paginagmbh/EPUB-Checker/README.md

 *App codesigning*

-Codesigning is done with Mac OS system tools
+Codesigning is done with the macOS system tools

 *App notarization*